-Continuing with our ‘Recreate the Look’ series, here I show you how to recreate 1930s outfits for women, with modern reproduction clothing.
-Original 1930s pieces can be difficult to acquire, but with a few hints and tips of the popular styles to look out for, a casual or dressy 1930s outfit can be styled with modern day clothing on offer from the retailers of today.
+Continuing with our ‘Recreate the Look’ series, here I show you how to recreate 1930s outfits for women with modern reproduction clothing.
+Original 1930s pieces can be difficult to acquire, but with a few hints and tips on the popular styles to look out for, a casual or dressy 1930s outfit can be styled with modern day clothing offered by the retailers of today.

 The 1930s was a tremulous time.
 The decade ushered in with the 1929 Wall Street Crash, which in turn led to the Great Depression across America.
-The era then ended on an equally disquieting note with the advent of WW2 in 1939.
+The era then ended on an equally disquieting note with the advent of WWII in 1939.
 This was definitely not the period of decadence and excess of the previous decade.

 The most widely recognized silhouette of the 1930s is long, sleek lines.
-Fashions were subtle, gone were the glittering beaded gowns of the Jazz Age.
+Fashions were now subtle — gone were the glittering beaded gowns of the Jazz Age.

-Advances in technology meant that film making grew enormously during this era, both in terms of the number of films produced, and the popularity with audiences.
-Film studios were big business, and fashion retailers soon realized that the cinema-goers appetite to emulate the looks of the latest MGM starlet converted nicely into sales.
+Advances in technology meant that filmmaking grew enormously during this era, both in terms of the number of films produced and their popularity with audiences.
+Film studios were big businesses, and fashion retailers soon realized that the cinema-goer’s appetite to emulate the looks of the latest MGM starlet converted nicely into sales.

 The house dress was usually made from a durable but easy to clean fabric, such as cotton.
-The fabric was usually plain, but towards the end of the decade started to feature larger patterns.
-Today, a housedress need not be confined to the home, they are pretty, feminine and – due to the loosely fitted style – comfortable.
+The fabric was usually plain, but towards the end of the decade it started to feature larger patterns.
+Today, a housedress need not be confined to the home as they are pretty, feminine and – due to the loosely fitted style – comfortable.
 Wear for a more relaxed ‘everyday’ take on vintage styling.

 Linked to the quest for escapism in this trying decade, a new trend was born to be outdoors and active.
 Sun-kissed skin was coveted as it represented a seemingly healthy, leisurely lifestyle.
 Leisurewear was popular during this decade in its own right, but elements of the style also filtered into everyday fashions.